-4. We seek your joint agreement to set the 'specified amount' at Most of this amount s 9(2)(f)(iv) would be funded by MNZ's revenue from the Maritime Levy and Oil Pollution Levy, with s 9(2)(f)(iv) funded by the liquidity facility appropriation.
-This amount would cover the difference between MNZ's forecast expenditure for core functions (including managing the New Zealand Oil Pollution
+4. We seek your joint agreement to set the 'specified amount' at amount's 9(2)(f)(iv) would be funded by MNZ's revenue from the Maritime Levy and Oil Pollution Levy, with 9(2)(f)(iv) funded by the liquidity facility appropriation.
+This amount would cover the difference between MNZ's forecast expenditure for core functions (including managing the New Zealand Oil Pollution s 9(2)(f)(iv)

 Fund (OPF)), revenue forecast to be received in 2023/24 and other Crown funding.
-It includes s 9(2)(f)(iv) to fund the OPF capital programme.
+It includes 9(2)(f)(iv) to fund the OPF capital programme.